joewalker/firefox-browser-architecture/text/0007-design-review-process.md

 The first two considerations define the goals of the review process and are two sides of the same coin.

-The audience of a Roadmap Review is those "up the chain" of decision makers and the audience of a Design Review is those running “down the chain” of implementors.
+The audience of a Design Review is those running “down the chain” of implementors.

-In [RACI](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix) terms, the team is Responsible, the chair is Accountable, other senior engineers or managers are Consulted and various others in the organization are Informed.

-A Roadmap Review should focus on:

-* The problem space
-* Large forces impacting Mozilla’s choices in the space
-* Competitive analysis
-* Opportunity cost

-The key outcome is firstly, senior management investing in the problem space and building consensus around a shared reality.
-Secondly, to provide documentation of both the goals and assumptions of the project to aid later evaluation.

 A Design Review should focus on: